-As in 4-H Pantry, Wardrobe, or any other demonstration the agent is the instructor of the Council training it to proper procedure, effective functioning through its committees and to an understanding of its responsibility in providing an harmonious working machine through which under the guidance of the agent the benefits of home demonstration work may be extended to all farm families in the county.
+As in any demonstration the agent is the instructor of the council training it to proper procedure, effective functioning through its committees and to an understanding of its responsibility in providing a harmonious working machine through which, under the guidance of the agent, the benefits of home demonstration work may be extended to all farm families in the county.

-The agent should also train the council members how to present each step of the demonstration to the community home demonstration club to which each member belongs so that the clubs also may be demonstrations in good organization procedure and efficient functioning.
+The agent should also train the council members in how to present each step of the demonstration to the community home demonstration club to which each member belongs so that the clubs also may be demonstrations in good organization procedures and efficient functioning.